pavel-bilous/input_buffer_discrete/README.md

-# Discrete design for the input buffer - eval board
+# Discrete design for the input buffer with low THD

 Impedance matching buffer.
 Made in KiCAD 5.